Skip to content

 Discover the scenic trails of Sauk Prairie, where hiking and biking offer endless adventures.
 From serene riverside paths to challenging forested routes, our area is a haven for outdoor enthusiasts of all levels.
 Breathe in the fresh air, catch sight of local wildlife, and explore landscapes that change beautifully with each season.

-Sauk Prairie is home to Wisconsin's newest state trail.
-The Great Sauk State Trail will link the Wisconsin River in Sauk City to Devil's Lake State Park.
-The paved trail begins at the base of an old railroad bridge on the south side of Sauk City, past the first Culver's location, and through a historic Sauk City neighborhood.
-The trail then follows the Wisconsin River north to downtown Prairie du Sac.
-The trail then continues north and runs to the southern edge of the Sauk Prairie Recreation Area.
-Future plans for the trail include connections to the Reedsburg 400 Trail and a trail along Highway 12 to Madison.
-This will make it possible to bike from the Mississippi River to the Wisconsin State Capitol.
-For more bike loops in the Sauk Prairie area click here.
+Sauk Prairie features Wisconsin’s newest state trail, the Great Sauk State Trail, linking the Wisconsin River in Sauk City to Devil’s Lake State Park.
+The paved route starts at the base of an old railroad bridge on Sauk City’s south side, passes the first Culver’s and a historic neighborhood, then follows the river north through downtown Prairie du Sac to the Sauk Prairie Recreation Area’s southern edge.
+Planned extensions will connect to the Reedsburg 400 Trail and create a Highway 12 route to Madison, enabling a continuous bike ride from the Mississippi River to the Wisconsin State Capitol.

 Black Hawk Unit of the Lower Wisconsin State Riverway